 OVERVIEW: The Gross Family Foundation funds grants almost entirely in the Boston area for youth services, education, athletics, and cancer research.

 FUNDING AREAS: Youth services, education, athletics for water and snow sports, cancer research

-IP TAKE: Although unsolicited proposals aren't encouraged, an athletic program for disadvantaged youth in the city has the best chance of getting noticed.
+IP TAKE: Although unsolicited proposals are not encouraged, an athletic program for disadvantaged youth in the city has the best chance of getting noticed.

-When it comes to philanthropy, Gross has traaditionally been most interested in youth services organizations including local youth groups Youth Enrichment Services and the Boys and Girls Clubs of Boston.
+Despite his experience in healthcare, few health-related grants are awarded each year.
+Instead, Gross Family grants revolve around youth services organizations and educational facilities.
+Gross supports the occasional HIV/AIDS cause as well.
+Although Gross is a University of Wisconsin graduate, he rarely sends funds back to his home state or to his alma mater.
+Gross has traditionally been most interested in youth services organizations, including local youth groups Youth Enrichment Services and the Boys and Girls Clubs of Boston.
 Gross usually awards several grants each year to Boston-based Youth Enrichment Services in amounts ranging from $5,000 to $250,000.

-With over $64 million in assets, the foundation's awards generally range from $2,500 to $900,000 each.
-Other Gross grants in the area have been $1 million to the Fenn Schools, $400,000 to Tufts University, $375,000 to Strategic Grant Partners.
-Gross supports the occasional HIV/AIDS cause as well.
+Overall, the foundation's awards generally range from $2,500 to $900,000 each.
+Past grants include $1 million to the Fenn Schools, $400,000 to Tufts University, $375,000 to Strategic Grant Partners.
 At the end of a past year, total giving was over $4.8 million.
-For comparison, the previous year saw $3.2 million awarded and spread across 30 grants.
-This funder has had over $105 million in assets.
+The Gross Family Foundation sticks almost exclusively to non-profits within the Boston city limits.